Why Organic Gardening is Important for Supporting Wildlife

 Creating a Habitat for Wildlife in Your Garden

-2. Add nesting boxes: Nesting boxes provide shelter for birds and small animals.
+2. Add nesting boxes: Nesting boxes provide shelter for birds and other small animals.
 You can purchase pre-made nesting boxes or make your own using natural materials like wood and straw.

 3. Create a brush pile: A brush pile made of sticks, leaves, and other natural materials provides shelter for small animals like rabbits and chipmunks.